Effective multiplicative independence of 3 singular moduli: Proof of Theorem

-\begin{proof}[Proof of Proposition~\ref{pazletwo}] The proof is similar to that of Proposition~\ref{pazleone}, but with the roles of~$x$ and~$y$ exchanged.
-This means that, instead of the clean inequality ${m'\ge |n'|}$, we have to use weaker inequalities from Proposition~\ref{pnprimebelow}.
-This is why we cannot rule out options~\eqref{e1423}.
+\begin{proof}[Proof of Proposition~\ref{pazletwo}] The proof is similar to that of Proposition~\ref{pazleone}, but with the roles of~$x$ and~$y$ interchanged.
+This means that, instead of the inequality ${m'\ge |n'|}$, we have to use weaker inequalities from Proposition~\ref{pnprimebelow}.
+This is why we cannot rule out~\eqref{e1423}.

 We already know that ${a_z\ge3}$ and that ${(e_x,e_y)=(1,2)}$.
 We also note that~$4$ is not a denominator for $4\Delta$, see Proposition~\ref{pevenden}.
-Hence it suffices to show that each of the options
+Hence it suffices to show that each of the cases

 leads to a contradiction.
 As in the proof of Proposition~\ref{paznotwo}, we fix ${\sigma\in G}$ satisfying

 Let us assume~\eqref{e13}.
 In the same fashion as in the proof of Proposition~\ref{pazleone}, we show that $z,z^\sigma$ are $2$-isogenous.
 Hence ${\{a(z),a(z^\sigma)\}=\{a',2a'\}}$, where ${a'\ge 3}$.
 If ${a'\ge 6}$ then, using Proposition~\ref{pineq}, we obtain